 Enter the UK’s largest online ‘broadcaster’ with a stunning story to tell.
 SBTV was created six years ago by the then 16-year-old Jamal Edwards.
 His Mum had given him a video camera for Christmas, and Jamal went out filming urban music and dance from his Acton, West London home.
 Now, SBTV (after SmokeyBarz, a former alias for his experimental video clips and the name of his booming YouTube channel) claims more than 100 million hits, 5.5m in the last month.
 SBTV is oozing advertising, sponsorship – and cool.

 The whole operation is much more than a web site.
 Its combination of funky news, music and edgy video represents a real blurring of media channels, the shape of things to come.
 Is it TV?
 Well it’s watched by milllions of young Brits.
 Is it a web site?
 It is great online source for news and gossip about music, fashion and urban stuff.
 Is it radio?
 Well, its a good place to listen to new music.
-Ask Ed Sheeran, who was “discovered” by (or on) SBTV.
+Ask Ed Sheeran, who was “discovered” by (or on) SBTV in 2010.
 And Kelly Rowland, Jessie J and Tinie Tempah who were thrilled to be part of it.